SimonBlanke/Gradient-Free-Optimizers/README.md

   - (list, False)
   - The verbosity list determines what part of the optimization information will be printed in the command line.

-- random_state=None
-    - (int, None)
-    - Random state for random processes in the random, numpy and scipy module.

 </details>